An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Basic Idea

 In addition to $X_i$, $C\!X_{ij}$, and $C\!X_{ijk}$ gates defined in Section\;\ref{sec:2-2}, we introduce a way to specify control and target bits of general $C^m\!X$ gates with nonnegative integer $m$.
 Let $\mathcal{I}$ be a subset of $\{1,\cdots,n\}$.
 In denoting a controlled gate with an arbitrary number of control bits, an index set $\mathcal{I}$ will be used such that $C\!X_{\mathcal{I}:k}$ has $|\mathcal{I}|$ control bits specified by elements in $\mathcal{I}$ and targets $k$-th bit.

-The following definition for \emph{block} is the central notion in this work, and it is recommended to refer to the example in Eq.\,(\ref{eq:block-example}) before comprehending the formal definition. \begin{Definition} For an $n$-bit permutation $\left(r_{0}, \ldots, r_{2^{n}-1}\right)$, a pair of numbers $r_{2i}$ and $r_{2i+1}$ is defined as an even (odd) block if $r_{2i+1}-r_{2i} = 1\;(-1)$, where $i\in \{0,1,...,2^{n-1}-1\}$ is called a block-wise position. \end{Definition} It is unlikely that the number of blocks found in an unstructured permutation is large.
-It is then our task to find a transformation to maximize the number.
+The following definition for \emph{block} is the central notion in this work, and it is recommended to refer to the example in Eq.\,(\ref{eq:block-example}) before comprehending the formal definition. \begin{definition} For an $n$-bit permutation $\left(r_{0}, \ldots, r_{2^{n}-1}\right)$, a pair of numbers $r_{2i}$ and $r_{2i+1}$ is defined as an even (odd) block if $r_{2i+1}-r_{2i} = 1\;(-1)$, where $i\in \{0,1,...,2^{n-1}-1\}$ is called a block-wise position. \end{definition} It is unlikely that the number of blocks found in an unstructured permutation is large.\footnote{It is related with Hat matching (or Hat check) problem.
+For an even permutation, the asymptotic probability of an $n$-bit arbitrary permutation having $k$ free blocks is $1/(k! e)$.
+(It does not depend on $n$.)} It is then our task to find a transformation to maximize the number.
 For example, assume there is a map applied to a permutation matrix in Eq.\,(\ref{eq:mat-example}) as follows:

 The $2\times2$ substructures in gray color are called blocks.
 Even (odd) blocks are $2\times2$ identity (off-diagonal) structures.
 In one-line notation of the resulting matrix $(2,3,7,6,4,5,1,0)$, pairwise row numbers 2, 3 and 4, 5 are even blocks and 7, 6 and 1, 0 are odd blocks.\footnote{Note that the resulting matrix in Eq.\,(\ref{eq:block-example}) is not a tensor product of two smaller tensors, yet.
 Further application of $C\!X_{23}$ achieves four even blocks thereby completing the procedure.}